muratk5n/thirdwave/en/README.md

 Gov, policy needs to whip ppl into shape.
 Unless the cost of those investments increase, the direction of money flow will never change.

-High power prices in the middle of a winter can be pleasant, with ppl are freezing their asses off, but maybe reg can offset that price somehow.
+High power prices in the middle of a winter cannot be pleasant, with ppl are freezing their asses off, but maybe reg can offset that price somehow.